ryakad/rock-paper-scissors/README.md

 ```haskell
 play beatLast
 ```
-You then enter the letter of the move you want to make either r p or c. when you are done playing either enter an invalid letter of just press enter and the tournament results will be displayed.
+You then enter the letter of the move you want to make either r p or s. when you are done playing either enter an invalid letter of just press enter and the tournament results will be displayed.